-Clark, Alson Skinner,
+Clark, Alson Skinner, b.
+1876 d.
+1949

 Muralist, Printmaker, Landscape painter

-Collection size: 6.7 linear ft.
+Collection size: 7.2 linear feet

 The 1897 diary, sales notebook, glass negatives, and albums of negatives were donated 1986 by Joseph Moure, an art historian who purchased the material from occupants of Clark's former studio.
 The remainder was donated by Clark's son, Alson Clark, 1989-1992 and 1997 and by Clark's grand neice, Deborah Clark, in 2006.

 - Read the Finding Aid for this collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C.
 Research Center.
 Glass plate negatives are closed to researchers.
 Contact Reference Services for more information.